 Figure 1. (a) DXA images of lumbar spine from the Hologic densitometer; (b) The BMD map of L1-L4 vertebrae from the lumbar spine; and (c) experimental variogram and stochastic predictors from the L2 vertebra.
 The stochastic predictors, correlation length (L), sill variance (c) and nugget variance (c0), were extracted from the hole-effect model.

 2. Rehabilitation strategies to overcome quadriceps weakness for athletes with anterior cruciate ligament reconstruction.

 The goal of this research project is to facilitate complete recovery of quadriceps strengths after ACL reconstruction and allow athletes to return to their previous sports activities.

-Research Highlight for Dr. Shih Yu "Sylvia" Lee, Advisor of Institute for Integrated
+Research Highlight for Dr. Cathy Miller, Advisor of the Institute for Integrated Healthcare

 Dr. Miller’s program of research is focused on child sex trafficking and human trafficking in all forms, with an emphasis on prevention of victimization of marginalized and vulnerable populations and improving the mental and physical health outcomes of victims and survivors.
 Dr. Miller’s research is inter-professional and intercollegiate in nature working with nurses, physicians, federal and state prosecutors, federal judges, economists, law enforcement, social workers and others from universities and clinical sites internationally.

 - The Global Strategic Operatives for the Eradication of Human Trafficking-a United Nations Initiative